Before I begin discussing Under Armour, Inc. (UA) please note the following:

 - I am not on the board or affiliated with UA (I do own some of their stock, however).

-So Why Am I Talking About Under Armour
+So Why Am I Analyzing Under Armour’s Stock

-It’s recently lost a lot in terms of its stock price with declining sales a large amount of inventory on hand.
+UA recently lost a lot in terms of its stock price with declining sales a large amount of inventory on hand.
 But, it has a huge opportunity to expand globally.
 Per The Motley Fool, “Nike currently gets just over half of its sales from outside geographies, which helps explain why Under Armour executives are so bullish about their long-term prospects.”
-Another aspect is footwear sales which have grown from 678M to 998M between 2015 and 2016 (Motley Fool Info.).
+Another aspect of UA’s business is footwear sales, which have grown from 678M to 998M between 2015 and 2016 (Motley Fool Info.).

 UAA University Contracts

-Currently, UA has contracts with only some Universities, although still something to be very proud of.
-For example, out of the top 10 universities, UA has a contract with 4 out of 10 (click chart to expand) including Wisconsin, Notre Dame, Auburn, and South Carolina.
-However, the top 3 universities make up almost half (44%) of the total of the top 10 contracts (see below and full article from Forbes at: College Contracts
+Currently, UA has sport clothing contracts with a few big Universities.
+Out of the top 10 Universities, UA has a contract with 4 out of 10 including Wisconsin, Notre Dame, Auburn, and South Carolina.
+However, the top 3 universities make up almost half (44%) of the total of the top 10 contracts (see below and full article from Forbes at College Contracts

 So yeah, BIGTIME upside potential again!

 From my personal experience as a consumer, I own a few pieces from UA and they all are of superb quality.
 My first was actually a gift from my brother, a black full zip hoodie.
-I have had it for several years now, and unlike other hoodies that I’ve owned in the past and gotten rid of, this one has maintained its shape and continues to keep me warm at times when it’s 40ish degrees and I think I would need a jacket on top.
-I lean on either side a lot thus putting weight on my elbows when I’m sitting down.
+I have worn it, heavily, for over 10 years and still going strong.
+Unlike other hoodies that I’ve owned in the past and gotten rid of, this one has maintained its shape, durability, and continues to keep me warm and block air.
+The bottom line is that I’ve never owned a hoodie for this long.

-Whether this stock is right for you or not is something you would have to determine.
-I just presented some facts and a taste of my personal experience.
+Whether UA stock is right for you or not is something you would have to determine for yourself based on your investment goals and style.
+Nevertheless, I hope the presentation of some facts and a taste of my personal experience of this organization can help you make an informed investment decision.